 Admission to College for Adults: RN-BSN Degree Completion Section

-The RN-BSN Degree Completion option in the College for Adults (CFA) is designed for women and men who have completed an associate degree in nursing or a diploma-granting registered nurse (RN) program.
+The RN-BSN Degree Completion option in the College for Adults (CFA) is designed for students of all genders who have completed an associate degree in nursing or a diploma-granting registered nurse (RN) program.
 The upper-level, "bachelor's completion" section builds directly on the educational and professional experiences of registered nurses.

 Applicants must also demonstrate readiness for advanced undergraduate studies.
 Admission into this section, designed for adult learners, is based on a holistic evaluation of students' readiness for independent and self-directed learning.